YJPL/film-storyboards/README.md

 Other commands:

-`npm run start` to process Tachyons CSS files, compile and minify CSS & Javascript, using the `--livereload` command to watch changes locally.
+- `npm run start` to process Tachyons CSS files, compile and minify CSS, using the `--livereload` command to watch changes locally.

+- `npm run minify-js` to compile JavaScript.

 ## Photoswipe
 You can enable Photoswipe on specific post, but you'll have to hardcode each image in said post.